Gardening

 garlic harvet

-Curing
+The Curing Process

 Garlic should be cured or dried for a few days or weeks depending on the environment.
 I like to lay the bulbs out on in a single layer on a drying table that I keep in a cool, dark corner of my garage.
 I make sure to brush off any soil clinging to the bulbs.
 Washing the bulbs can cause them to mold or become mush, so avoid getting them wet.
 Leave the stalks and roots on as they cure.

 You can also bundle the bulbs up in small bunches with twine to hang upside down in a cool, dark place like a basement or garage.
-Avoid keeping it in the sunlight as it will change the taste of your fresh garlic.
+Avoid keeping it in the sunlight as it will change the taste of your fresh cured garlic.

 garlic bundles

-Tips for Storing Garlic
+Tips for Storing your Harvested Garlic

 *Store your garlic in a cool place in the kitchen.
 If your aren’t braiding it, you can use a mesh bag or breathable basket.
 When I finish braiding, I like to hang it on the inside of my spice cupboard so not exposed to the sunlight.